Are Inflatable Kayaks Any Good?

-The ‘easy to paddle’ bit is a bit more complicated… basically, Advanced Elements have some patented design features that help you to glide straight.
+To make the kayaks easy to paddle, Advanced Elements added some patented design features that help you glide straight.

 For example, in the AdvancedFrame line, the kayaks have an aluminium rib in both the bow and the stern.
 They sit inside the kayak’s shell, so you don’t see them or have to install them.
 The bow rib creates a narrow, sharp bow with a raised deck – it cuts through the water wonderfully.
 The stern rib creates a narrow, sharp stern – this acts a bit like a skeg, keeping the kayak on track.